KhunKyawTunwin/NodeJs_userpermission_roles/README.md

 [YouTube Tutorial](https://youtu.be/favjC6EKFgw) for this repository.

-I suggest completing my [8 hour JavaScript course tutorial video](https://youtu.be/EfAl9bwzVZk) if you are new to Javascript.
+I suggest completing my [8-hour JavaScript course tutorial video](https://youtu.be/EfAl9bwzVZk) if you are new to Javascript.

 ### Academic Honesty

-**DO NOT COPY FOR AN ASSIGNMENT** - Avoid plagiargism and adhere to the spirit of this [Academic Honesty Policy](https://www.freecodecamp.org/news/academic-honesty-policy/).
+**DO NOT COPY FOR AN ASSIGNMENT** - Avoid plagiarism and adhere to the spirit of this [Academic Honesty Policy](https://www.freecodecamp.org/news/academic-honesty-policy/).

 Tutorials content list for Project